Managing Variables and Environment Overrides

 You can also set URL endpoints as variables, for example:

-In this way, you can eliminate duplicate tasks by editing the Vault variable to instantly update all tests based on domains and url changes.
+In this way, you can eliminate duplicate tasks by editing the Vault variable to instantly update all tests based on domain and url changes.

 From a Request Body